Employee engagement isn't static

 There is little doubt that hard figures and traditional KPIs still remain important, but in today’s fast paced world organisations also need to know what is happening with employees and their engagement in work.
 Without it, organisations are operating in the dark.

 If companies really care about the financials and numbers, they should invest in measuring employee engagement and taking actions to increase it.
-The benefits of measuring engagement is that engagement surveys shed light on the human side of business.
+The benefits of measuring engagement is that engagement surveys when applying best practices, shed light on the human side of business.
 They allow organisations to get insight into how their employees are doing and further, they allow managers to see what aspects are barriers to high performance and engagement.

-Underlying successful engagement surveys are five features:
+Underlying best practices for employee engagement surveys are five features:

 1. Buy in from the top